-Lake Okeechobee is a fantastic fishery that has been going through a lot of change.
-In efforts to manage the water across the state and get ready for the rain season, the water management has lowered the lake.
+Lake Okeechobee is a fantastic fishery undergoing a lot of change.
+In efforts to manage the water across the state and get ready for the rainy season, the water management has lowered the lake.
 For weekend anglers, this could pose a threat to your boat.
-Those that are on the lake all the time, such as our local experts, know exactly how to navigate this beautiful place.
-Hop on board for a low water fishing charter that can get you on some quality largemouth bass.
+Those on the lake all the time, such as our local experts, know precisely how to navigate this beautiful place.
+Hop on board for a low-water fishing charter to get you on some quality largemouth bass.

 Here is your Lake Okeechobee Bass Fishing Update:

 Captain Mark Rose had the pleasure of fishing with Fred and his wife Sue.
 They were traveling from Ohio to get out of the cold and into the warm weather.
 While here, bass fishing was a must on Lake Okeechobee.
 Low water conditions made for a fun day.
 Fred and Sue fished for two days and had a blast on each trip.

 Generally, live bait is the way to go when fishing Lake Okeechobee.
 Fred and Sue enjoyed catching bass with artificial baits, though.
 They boated over 60 Florida largemouth bass weighing up to 5.5 pounds.
 Fred caught this big bass on his second cast.
 The bait was a black and blue Senko or a watermelon red flake fluke.

 There is nothing action like this.
 Lake Okeechobee is heating up, and the bite is getting stronger daily.
 Fred and Sue look forward to returning to the water with Captain Mark shortly!

 Shortly after this fishing trip, Captain Mark was back on the water out of Belle Glade, Florida.
 He took his return client John and his good friend, Larry, on a fishing trip.
 They were traveling from the Naples area, looking to experience Lake Okeechobee.
 This was Larry’s first time on the lake, and was not disappointed.